JohnDevlopment/doctool/README.md

 #### Formatting Tags

-Formatting tags have the following syntax, of which there are two variations:
+Defined as inline tags which affect the formatting of text.
+Their syntax is as follows:

     @tag text
     @tag{multiword text}

-In the first form, a tag modifies a single word; non-word characters such as '@' or puncutation characters do not match.
-But in the second form, which uses curly braces, more than one word can be enclosed at once.
+The first form modifies the formatting of a single word, and the second form affects whatever is enclosed between the braces.

 &bullet; `a`
 Used to denote an argument, either to a function or a signal.